Layered Paint Technique With Texture – Furniture Makeover

 Layering Texture Paint Technique

 Using a disposable chip brush, dab (layer) the texture paint over the first coat of paint you applied to leave some of the darker paint to show through.
-This part of the layered paint technique is gonna look like a hot mess but this is the creative process.
-See the explanation of the creative process below.
+This part of the layered paint technique is gonna look like a hot mess, but this is the creative process. *See the explanation of the creative process below.

-CREATIVE PROCESS 🤣
+THE CREATIVE PROCESS 🤣

 - This is awesome!